-Pediatric flatfeet are a common complaint seen in a podiatrists' office.
+Pediatric flatfeet are a common complaint seen in the podiatrist's office.
 Children will often give indirect clues of a problem like symptomatic flatfeet.
 They'll ask to be carried or they'll want their legs and feet to be rubbed.
-In the case of a symptomatic flatfeet, children will tend to express these complaints more so after they've been active.
+In the case of symptomatic flatfeet, children will tend to express these complaints more so after they've been active.
 The symptoms of pediatric flatfoot are due to the fact that the flatfoot is biomechanically inefficient.
-Simply put, it takes more work to walk with a flatfoot.
+Simply put, it takes more work to walk with a flat foot.
 Therefore, kids with flatfeet have to exert more effort to keep up with other kids.

-Although most cases of flatfeet are benign, there is a specific type of flatfeet that causes pain and can be of significant concern.
+Although most cases of flatfeet are benign, there is a specific type of flatfoot that causes pain and can be of significant concern.
 Tarsal coalition is a foot problem that results in rigid, painful flatfoot.
 Tarsal refers to the bones of the rearfoot, and coalition refers to a bridge between those bones.
-Tarsal coalition describes a coalition or bridge of bone forms between two bones, limiting the range of motion of the joints of the foot.
-The end result is a rigid, painful flatfoot. tarsal coalition is a challenging condition to diagnosis in young children.
+Tarsal coalition describes a coalition or bridge of bone that forms between two bones, limiting the range of motion of the joints of the foot.
+The end result is a rigid, painful flatfoot.
+Tarsal coalition is a challenging condition to diagnose in young children.
 The challenge lies in the fact that the radiographic findings of tarsal coalition don't become evident until the late teens.
-In young children the bridge of bone is made of fibrous material and cannot be seen in an X-ray.
-As the patient matures the fibrous bridge begins to ossify, making the foot rigid.
+In young children, the bridge of bone is made of fibrous material and cannot be seen in an X-ray.
+As the patient matures, the fibrous bridge begins to ossify, making the foot rigid.

 Adults with inherited flatfeet can have many of the same problems as those we've discussed in children.
 Most adults simply complain of fatigue and an inability to get through the day comfortably.
 These are the same kids we've just talked about, only they've grown up.

-Examining and treating flatfeet is to a great degree a subjective process, but a few clinical tests are used regularly when assessing the pediatric and adult flatfoot.
-The clinical exam focuses on two main categories of care; is this a pediatric or adult flatfoot and is this a flexible or rigid flatfoot.
+Examining and treating flatfeet is, to a great degree, a subjective process, but a few clinical tests are used regularly when assessing the pediatric and adult flatfoot.
+The clinical exam focuses on two main categories of care: is this a pediatric or adult flatfoot and is this a flexible or rigid flatfoot.
 Non-weight bearing and weight bearing comparisons of the arch are always made.
-Toe raised are used to test tendon function.
+Toe raises are used to test tendon function.
 Pain in the medial arch while raising up on the toes may be suggestive of PTTD.
-Too many toes sign is a test used to evaluate abduction of the forefoot (transverse plane deformity).
+The "too many toes" sign is a test used to evaluate abduction of the forefoot (transverse plane deformity.)
 Equinus is assessed by measuring range of motion of the ankle.
-X-rays are helpful in determining the central zone of collapse of the arch often referred to as the midfoot fault.
-X-rays are also helpful in determining abduction of the forefoot as seen clinically with the too many toes sign.
+X-rays are helpful in determining the central zone of collapse of the arch, often referred to as the midfoot fault.
+X-rays are also helpful in determining abduction of the forefoot as seen clinically with the "too many toes" sign.

 Image 8 shows the articular surface of a large os tibial externum.
 Os tibiale externum is found in 15 percent of the general population and functions in a way similar to your knee cap (patella), enabling its associated muscle and tendon to function more effectively.
 The os tibiale externum articulates or forms a joint with the navicular bone.
 Pain due to a symptomatic os tibial externum often is caused by arthritis at this articulation.
 The forceps point to a focal area of degenerative change consistent with what may be called osteochondritis dessicans.
 Osteochondritis dessicans describes erosion of cartilage that results in arthritic changes.